-In shaping this initial plan and as we continue to adapt our protocols based on evolving information on this global pandemic, we are mindful of the ways our Franciscan values must guide our plans.
-We will fortify our decisions and actions based on recommendations from the CDC, ACHA and NSHD, while maintaining our commitment to creating a caring community, showing compassion, making peace and reverencing all of creation.
+In shaping the Stritch Unstopped plan and as we continue to adapt our protocols based on evolving information on this global pandemic, we are mindful of the ways our Franciscan values must guide our plans.
+We will fortify our decisions and actions based on recommendations from the CDC, ACHA, DHS and NSHD, while maintaining our commitment to creating a caring community, showing compassion, making peace and reverencing all of creation.

-A COVID-19 Response Team meets regularly to review and address a variety of issues and make recommendations to University leaders.
+The Stritch Health Response Team meets regularly to review and address a variety of issues and make recommendations to University leaders.

 Stritch Unstopped Safety Protocols

 Use the CDC Coronavirus Self-Checker to determine if you should seek medical care.